Home RecipesDesserts Lime Meringue Bars

 Blowtorching

-I love to use a blowtorch to make my meringue go golden.
+I love to use a blowtorch to make my meringue on the lime meringue bars go golden.
 It looks gorgeous and the taste it gives it it’s like marshmallows.
 I also like that the golden colour isn’t even but rather some bits become more golden than others.
 Another option you have for this is to place the bars in the oven with the meringue on top to get it a bit golden.
 However I don’t love how it turns up like this, I rather have it untoasted!
 Also, for this recipe, I first cut the bars, place the meringue on top with a piping bag and then blowtorch it.
 However, you could first spread the meringue on top, toast it and then cut it and you’ll get a more square look.

 lime meringue bars